8 June 2020

 ~

-*NB - Since this blog post was written and posted, a third and final volume of Romer's History of Ancient Egypt has been published.
+**NB - A third and final volume of Romer's History of Ancient Egypt was published in 2023.

 Also on 'Waymarks'